Consistency of the dynamical high-scale type-I seesaw mechanism: Vacuum stability in type-I seesaw with majoron

-Our results for the (3,1) type-I seesaw mechanism with Majoron are shown in Fig.~\ref{RG-31aJ-Running}, where we have taken $\lambda_{\sigma}=0.1$ at the initial mass scale $m_{t}$.
-The RG evolution in Fig.~\ref{RG-31aJ-Running} is shown for four Yukawa coupling values $Y_{\nu}=0.1,\,0.3,\,0.4\,\text{and}\,0.5$.
+Our results for the (3,1) type-I seesaw mechanism with majoron are shown in Fig.~\ref{RG-31aJ-Running}, where we have taken $M\approx M_{N}\approx 10^{9}$~GeV, such that the threshold effects start contributing positively to $\lambda_H$ before the \sm instability scale $\Lambda_{SM} \approx 10^{10}$~GeV.
+We have taken $\lambda_{\sigma}=0.1$ at the scale $M$.
+The renormalization group evolution in Fig.~\ref{RG-31aJ-Running} is shown for four Yukawa coupling values $Y_{\nu}=0.1,\,0.3,\,0.4\,\text{and}\,0.5$.
 It shows that, indeed, the stability properties can substantially improve due to the presence of the new scalar.
-In fact, for appreciable Yukawa couplings, one can have positive $\lambda$ all the way up to Planck scale.
-For the Yukawa couplings $Y_{\nu}=0.1,\,0.3,\,0.4\,\text{and}\,0.5$, the required values of minimum $\lambda_{H\sigma}$ are 0.2, 0.22, 0.30 and 0.34 respectively.
-Note, however, that a large Yukawa coupling $Y_{\nu}\geq 0.6$ is not allowed.
-The reason is two-fold: $\lambda$ becomes negative for $\lambda_{H\sigma}\leq 0.34$, while non-perturbative effects arise for $\lambda_{H\sigma}\geq 0.34$.
+In fact, for appreciable Yukawa couplings, one can have positive $\lambda_H$ all the way up to Planck scale.
+For the Yukawa couplings $Y_{\nu}=0.1,\,0.3,\,0.4\,\text{and}\,0.5$, the required values of minimum $\lambda_{H\sigma}$ are 0.08, 0.1, 0.12 and 0.15 respectively.

-To sum up, these results show how, in contrast to the type-I seesaw with explicit breaking of lepton number, this Majoron version can have stable electroweak vacuum all the way upto Planck scale for adequate Yukawa coupling choices.
-Thus, the Majoron completion of the (3,1) type-I seesaw can be considered as a full theory, unlike the simplest version which at best can be considered as a effective theory.